aldjon/Tencent-rapidjson/doc/internals.md

 ## Short-String Optimization {#ShortString}

- Kosta (@Kosta-Github) provided a very neat short-string optimization.
+ [Kosta](https://github.com/Kosta-Github) provided a very neat short-string optimization.
 The optimization idea is given as follow.
 Excluding the `flags_`, a `Value` has 12 or 16 bytes (32-bit or 64-bit) for storing actual data.
 Instead of storing a pointer to a string, it is possible to store short strings in these space internally.
 For encoding with 1-byte character type (e.g. `char`), it can store maximum 11 or 15 characters string inside the `Value` type.

 | ShortString (Ch=char) |                                   |32-bit|64-bit|
 |---------------------|-------------------------------------|:----:|:----:|